eagle-io/docs/source/reference/time/timestamps.rst

 Users can assign a preset or custom Time format to their User profile.
 All timestamps displayed to the user will be in their preferred format (where applicable).

 Time format may also need to be configured for some Sources.
-Refer to the Source configuration docs for information on specifying a time format for Delimited Text Sources.
+Refer to the Source configuration docs for information on specifying a time format for Delimited Text Data Sources.

+.. _time-format-tokens:

 Time format tokens
 ------------------